A Guide for Education Management Information System (EMIS)

 7. Dissemination

-And finally, all those valuable insights and reports get shared out, or disseminated, to the stakeholders who really need them.
-This can happen through specific portals, email alerts, or even good old-fashioned printed reports, with the main goal being to make sure the right people get the right information exactly when they need it.
+Lastly, all those insightful pieces and reports are shared or disseminated to the stakeholders who really need them.
+This can occur via specific portals, email alerts to particular individuals, or via traditional printed reports, with the final aim being to ensure that suitable people receive the correct information at the right time.

 ERP